lablabs/cloudflare-exporter-helm/README.md

-# CloudFlare Prometheus exporter Helm Chart
+# DEPRECATED -  CloudFlare Prometheus exporter Helm Chart

+This chart is deprecated as we have moved to the upstream repo [cloudflare-exporter](https://github.com/lablabs/cloudflare-exporter)
+The chart source can be found here: https://github.com/lablabs/cloudflare-exporter/tree/master/charts/cloudflare-exporter

 [<img src="ll-logo.png">](https://lablabs.io/)